Papillon Temperament & Personality Guide

 The Papillon is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+Plan for 5-10 lbs of dog and 14-16 yrs of life with a Papillon — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 The Papillon's moderate shedding coat and moderate activity requirements tell only part of the story — their toy heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Papillons show higher-than-average incidence of luxating patella, dental disease, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.